texas-robocamp/texas-robocamp.github.io/virtual/programming/functions.md

 {% include note.html content="We're taking off the training wheels.
 Organize your code yourself now into directories that you create.
 Try to keep on top of being organized.
 Be prepared to demo everything to camp staff to verify your progress." %}

+*I very distinctly recall some campers using the exact same file over and over and just rewriting over it.
+We may want to suggest a specific organizing strategy or just draw attention to the previous practice being a very bad idea*

 Let's try writing a very simple function that prints the greeting "Hello World!".
 We will <b>call</b> (run) this function from main.
 It won't take any parameters or return anything, so the return type of this function will be <b>void</b>, the return type for a function which returns nothing.
 Here's how we would set it up:

 ```cpp